Overnight Getaway in Nebraska City

 It's (mostly) all about the trees in Nebraska City, also known as the Home of Arbor Day.
 Visitors who appreciate the simple beauty of historic bur oaks and apple orchards will find a peaceful retreat among the Arbor Day Foundation's acreage and attractions.
 The city also features a small but vibrant downtown with antiques stores and boutiques.

 At Arbor Day Farm, historic barns, a cafe, a market and the family-friendly Tree Adventure (with a soaring tree house) offer plenty to explore.
 In the fall, visitors can pick and buy bags of apples and enjoy a 20-acre corn maze.
-In any season, be sure to get a slice of the deep-dish apple pie with your lunch at Pie Garden Cafe.

 Spend the night at Lied Lodge and Conference Center.
 The Frank Lloyd Wright-style hotel, with a stunning lobby, offers an on-site arboretum and Olympic-size swimming pool.
 Known for its buffets, the Timber Dining Room is the town's best restaurant; have dinner there.

 Visit Kimmel Orchard and Vineyard, best known for apple picking and cider doughnuts.
 The store includes a wine bar for tasting the private label selections and an array of ciders, pies, salsas and other food products.